Bgajski/PY.PcapCompare/README.md

 PCAP Comparison Plotter: Class for generating protocol comparison plots using Matplotlib and Seaborn

+# Required Libraries

+tkinter: For creating the GUI application

+matplotlib: For generating the bar plots

+seaborn: For enhancing the visual appeal of the plots

+pandas: For data manipulation and analysis

+pyshark: For parsing and extracting data from PCAP files

 # License
 This project is licensed under the MIT License.